SJTU-IPADS/krcore-artifacts/docs/exp.md

 After running these experiemnts, you can use `make fig8a`  to plot the results, which will generate the outcome in `out/fig8a.png` (The first one corresponds to the one in the paper).

 The sample results using two machines (one for the server and one for the client) is shown below.
 The detailed logs can be found in `out/verbs-connect`, `out/krcore-connect` and `out/lite-connect`.
+For example, when running `out/verbs-connect/run-1.toml` , the corresponding log is in `out/verbs-connect/run-1.toml.txt`.

 ![fig8a](./screenshoots/fig8a.png)